 - Network providers agree to limit what they will bill you.
-Because of that, when you use a Network provider, your share of covered charges consists only of your deductible and copayments.
-Here is an example: You see a Network physician for an office visit who charges \$150, but our allowance is \$100.
-If you've already met your deductible, you are only responsible for your copayment.
-That is, you pay just \$15 of our \$100 allowance for an office visit.
-Because of the agreement, your Network physician will not bill you for the \$50 difference between our allowance and his/her bill. - Non-Network providers, on the other hand, have no agreement to limit what they will bill you.
-When you use a Non-Network provider, you will pay your deductible and coinsurance plus any difference between our allowance and charges on the bill.
-Here is an example: You see a Non-Network physician who charges \$150 and our allowance is again \$100.
-If you've met your deductible, you are only responsible for your coinsurance, so you pay 40% of our \$100 allowance (\$40).
+Because of that, when you use a Network provider, your share of covered charges consists only of your deductible and coinsurance or copayment.
+Here is a Standard Option example: You see a Network physician for an office visit who charges \$150, but our allowance is \$100.
+You are only responsible for your copayment.
+That is, you pay just \$20 of our \$100 allowance for an adult office visit.
+Because of the agreement, your Network physician will not bill you for the \$50 difference - Non-Network providers, on the other hand, have no agreement to limit what they will bill you.
+When you use a Non-Network provider, you will pay your deductible and coinsurance - plus any difference between our allowance and charges on the bill.
+Here is a Standard Option example: You see a Non-Network physician who charges \$150 and our allowance is again \$100.
+Because you've met your deductible, you are responsible for your coinsurance, so you pay 30% of our \$100 allowance (\$30).
 Plus, because there is no agreement between the Non-Network physician and us, the physician can bill you for the \$50 difference between our allowance and his/her bill.
 For details on how we determine the Plan allowance, please see Section 10.